aashna96/info/README.md

-<hr> ABOUT ME: </hr>
+<hr> ABOUT ME:
 <br/>
-<br>A third year Computer Science and Engineering undergraduate student at Indira Gandhi Delhi Technical University.Seeking an internship opportunity where I can enhance my skills.I always remain dedicated,sincere with the work assigned to me.I believe in learning new technologies and improving my skills.</br>
+<br>A third year Computer Science and Engineering undergraduate student at Indira Gandhi Delhi Technical University.Seeking an internship opportunity where I can enhance my skills.I always remain dedicated,sincere with the work assigned to me.I believe in learning new technologies and improving my skills.

-<hr>EDUCATION:</hr>
+<hr>EDUCATION:
 <br/>
 <br>B.TECH IN COMPUTER SCIENCE INDIRA GANDHI DELHI TECHNICAL UNIVERSITY FOR WOMEN<br/>
 Expected: Jun 2018| Delhi,India<br/>